 They have a larger energy discharge and also higher density compared to NiMH batteries.
 This means, when your RC car needs more power, it can supply the required juice.
 NiMH batteries on the other hand are safer and are also easier to maintain.

 But they come at a lower density and discharge rate overall compared to LiPo.
 Here is the cool thing.
 You do not always have to choose one or the other.
 Some cars support both LiPo and NiMH batteries.
 This makes it suitable for new users who want to have flexibility.
 But at the end of the day, LiPo batteries will perform better.
+For more on lipo batteries, you may be interested in reading my article: Will A Lipo Battery Make My RC Car Faster?

 (Links to Amazon)